 Computer Vision in the Call Center – The New CX Frontier

-Companies are increasingly turning to artificial intelligence (AI)-powered contact center solutions to meet consumers’ growing demand for better CX, reduce costs and alleviate pressure on agents.
+Companies are increasingly turning to artificial intelligence (AI)-powered contact center solutions to meet consumers’ growing demand for better CX, to reduce costs and to alleviate pressure on agents.
 With AI, call centers are equipped with a wide range of voice analytics, enabling recognition of customer, accent, gender, and emotion, as well as powering conversational IVRs and voice based virtual assistants.

-Natural Language Processing (NLP) algorithms have enabled AI-powered tools to grasp context, power smart classification, routing of customer inquiries, and create conversational chatbots.
-With structured data analysis, predictive analytics can now be performed by extracting information from mass amounts of data and using it to predict trends and future behavior patterns, such as customer churn.
-What is the secret sauce in the AI mix that stands at the core of this customer support transformation?
+But there is still one missing element that has barred AI from radically transforming the customer experience.
+What’s the secret sauce in the AI mix that stands at the core of this customer support transformation?

 Computer vision is the science that attempts to give visual capabilities to a machine.
-Via automatic extraction and analysis, computer vision enables the machine to extract meaningful information directly from an image, and then utilize learned algorithms to achieve automatic visual understanding.
+Using automatic extraction and analysis, computer vision enables the machine to extract meaningful information directly from an image, and then utilize learned algorithms to achieve automatic visual understanding.

-Object recognition enables the computer to identify technical devices or parts – including the exact device model, and each device part, such as ports, cables or display panel, the device color, and be able to distinguish the particular device from others.
-In addition, the computer can recognize objects found in a live customer environment; for example, in a variety of backgrounds, positions, angles or lighting.
+Object recognition enables the computer to identify technical devices or parts (including the exact device model), such as ports, cables or display panel, the device color, and to be able to distinguish the particular device from others.
+In addition, the computer can recognize objects found in a live customer environment; for example, finding the object in a variety of different backgrounds, positions, angles or lighting.

 Powered by advances in Deep Learning

 There have been unprecedented advances in AI over the past few years, contributing to the increasing effectiveness of computer vision in the call center for remote customer care.